Not Accepting Guests

 Music, Movies, and Books

 Literature was part of my studies.
 For university I mostly read English and American literature.
-Personaly, I adore "realismo mágico" in South american authors and whoever else experiments with it.
+I've enjoyed practically every book that's been thrown at me (not literally, of course, no pun intended), even those really "boring and dense"" ones you have to read for school.
+Personaly I really like "realismo mágico" in South american authors and whoever else experiments with it.

 I love movies too.
 I don't get to go to the cinema a lot lately which is sad, I should try work on that and make time for it.